VinayakFia/Obsidian/COMP3153/Stream b/Stream B - Distinction.md

 		return Node h And((Node h fn tn), fn') And((Node h fn tn), tn')
 ```

-Now the above formula *is* certainly exponential, but we can optimise this with *memoisation*.
+Now the above formula *is* exponential, but we can optimise this with *memoisation*.
 We get:

 ```haskell
 data TreeNode = Leaf Int Bool | Node Int Int TreeNode TreeNode